Property (T) and strong $1$-boundedness for von Neumann algebras

 \begin{thm} If $(M,\tau)$ is a tracial von Neumann algebra that admits a Kazhdan tuple $x \in M_{\sa}^d$, then $M$ is strongly $1$-bounded.
 In particular, this holds if $M = W^{*}(\pi(G))$ where $G$ is a Property (T) group and $\pi\colon G\to \mathcal{U}(\mathcal{H})$ is a unitary representation given by a character on $G$,\footnote{A \emph{character on $G$} is a conjugation-invariant positive-definite function $\chi: G \to \bC$.
 The unitary representations of $G$ corresponding to characters are exactly those which generate a finite von Neumann algebra.} or if $M$ is a Property (T) tracial von Neumann algebra with finite-dimensional center.
 This also holds if $M=W^{*}(\pi(G))$ where $G$ is a Property (T) group, and $\pi\colon G\to \mathcal{U}(\mathcal{H})$ is a projective representation \footnote{This means $\pi(g)\pi(h)=c(g,h)\pi(gh)$ for all $g,h\in G$ and some $c\colon G\times G\to S^{1}$.}, provided that $W^{*}(\pi(G))$ is a finite von Neumann algebra. \end{thm}

-As mentioned earlier in the introduction, this result expands the applications of free entropy in the structure theory of finite von Neumann algebras.
+As mentioned earlier in the introduction, this result expands the applications of free entropy to the structure theory of finite von Neumann algebras.
 From the subadditivity property of $h$, we see the following: A non-strongly $1$-bounded von Neumann algebra $M$ can never be generated by a Property (T) subfactor $P$ and another strongly $1$-bounded von Neumann subalgebra $Q$ (e.g. amenable, Property Gamma, non-prime, having a diffuse hyperfinite quasi regular subalgebra) such that $P \cap Q$ is diffuse.
 We remark that in the special case when $M$ is a non trivial free product it is possible to obtain some of these indecomposability results by combining existing techniques in Popa's deformation-rigidity theory.
 However, the advantage of the 1-bounded entropy approach is in the uniformity of being able to handle all the various cases at once.